 Mom usually does a lot of baking around Christmas, and while everyone will miss the homemade goodies, it is not something she can easily do on crutches.
 Instead of expecting it, visit a few church cookie walks and gather the cookies you will need for the gifts and get together.
 Save mom some hassle and still enjoy cookies!

 If mom still wants to do much of the work on her own, you need to offer to help in any and every way you can.
 That might mean labeling invites, making calls, or whatever else she needs you to do.

 If it looks like mom is starting to overdo it and work too hard on the festivities, you need to be there to remind her that her recovery comes first.
 She won’t enjoy anything she’s organizing if her injury gets worse because she isn’t resting.
-It’s hard to slow down any time of the year.
+It’s hard to slow down at any time of the year.
 Christmas is even worse.
 But if she doesn’t, she’ll pay for it!

 While mom takes care of Christmas details, she may forget the details of her recovery.
 Help her keep track of when she needs to take her medications when she should ice her foot and other little details.
 With someone in charge of that aspect of her recovery, she can organize Christmas gatherings without so much on her mind.

 Mom will need quite a few new items during her recovery.
 These things can help make everyday life easier so she can concentrate on Christmas items.
 Get her things like an adjustable shower stool to make her showers easy and safe.
 The Comfy Cozy Toe Warmer will keep her toes warm and dry all winter long.